 Before I show you the process of making your first sourdough, let me tell you why it is so much better to switch to sourdough bread.
-As I already mentioned, grains are full of anti-nutrients that create several problems:
+As I already mentioned, most grains have anti-nutrients that can cause several problems in sensitive people:

-- Only 13% of the magnesium in bread containing the anti-nutrient phytic acid is absorbed by the body.
+- Only 13% of the magnesium in bread containing the anti-nutrient phytic acid (which is “normal” bread) is absorbed by the body.

 - Iron uptake from bread can be as low as 3.8%.